RobynWindsor/react-weather-application/README.md

 # React Weather Application

-Welcome to the React Weather Application!
+Welcome to my React Weather Application!
 This application provides real-time weather information based on user input.
 Whether you're planning a trip or just curious about the current weather, this app has got you covered.